Tits Geometry and Positive Curvature

 As mentioned above, the general theory for compact spherical buildings breaks down for reducible actions in general (the ones for whom the Coxeter diagram has isolated nodes).
-The proof of Theorem A for such actions is carried out in Sections 7 and 8.
-Although we use buildings here as well, more direct arguments using so-called primitivity proved in Section 3 are used throughout.
-As a key input, we provide in Section 7 a characterization of Hopf fibrations in our context which is of independent interest.
+The proof of Theorem A for such actions is carried out in Sections \ref{input} and \ref{genRed}.
+As a key input, we provide in Section \ref{input} a characterization of Hopf fibrations in our context which is of independent interest.
 This immediately yields Theorem A for the special case where fixed points are present.
-The reducible case where no fixed points are present is dealt with in Section 8.
-In both of these sections we appeal to an understanding of the structure of reducible polar representations (including exceptional ones \cite{Be}).
-Due to an oversight in the literature, this is provided in the appendix.
+The reducible case where no fixed points are present is dealt with in Section \ref{genRed}.

+For basic facts and tools involving critical point theory for nonsmooth distance functions and convex sets in positive curvature that will be used freely we refer to \cite{Pe} Chapter 11.

-It is our pleasure to thank Linus Kramer and Alexander Lytchak for useful remarks on an earlier version, and Yves Benoist and Mike Davis for valuable general discussions on the project.
+It is our pleasure to thank Linus Kramer, and Alexander Lytchak for constructive discussions and comments.
+Likewise, we are grateful to an anonymous referee for constructive comments and a suggestion that lead to a significant simplification of the proof of the Hopf Lemma \ref{hopf}, and subsequent ramifications.